aaronpeters/hillpsychiatry.nl/posts/ev-certificate-performance-lite.md

 If you're interested in understanding better how browsers behave when they receive a DV cert or EV cert, with or without an OCSP staple and in case the CA's server responds quickly or not at all ... grab a coffee and read on.

 Let me take you on a journey filled with waterfall charts to help you understand how browsers behave in a wide range of cases:

+- Chrome or Firefox
+- DV or EV certificate
+- OCSP staple or not
+- CA's server responds quickly, or not at all

 | Browser | Cert type | OCSP staple | CA's server |
 | --------| --------- | ----------- | --- |